Malik Turner (American football): Dallas Cowboys

 On September 6, 2020, Turner was claimed off waivers by the Dallas Cowboys, to play on the special teams units, helping to offset the loss of wide receiver Ventell Bryant to a knee injury.
 He played in the first 4 games of the season, before being declared inactive in the next 12 contests.
 He appeared in 6 games and registered 2 special teams tackles.

 On March 19, 2021, he was re-signed a one-year contract with the Cowboys.
 He was having problems with a turf toe in training camp and suffered a foot injury in the last preseason game against the Jacksonville Jaguars.
 On September 2, 2021, he was placed on injured reserve to start the season.
 He was activated on October 2, 2021.
 He was a backup and his most notable performance came in Week 9 against the Denver Broncos, where he almost made NFL history, by just missing a blocked punt in the third quarter (it didn't count because the Cowboys touched the ball after it crossed the line of scrimmage), that would've made him the first player ever to record 2 touchdown receptions and a blocked punt in a single-game.
 In Week 16 against the Washington Football Team, he had 3 receptions (including a 61-yard catch-and-run) for 82 yards and a touchdown, after playing just 13 offensive snaps.
 He finished the season with 12 receptions for 149 yards, 3 touchdowns and one special teams tackle.
 He wasn't re-signed after the season.

-San Francisco 49ers
+San Francisco 49ers (first stint)

 On April 11, 2022, the San Francisco 49ers signed Turner to a one-year deal.
 He was waived on August 30, 2022 and signed to the practice squad the next day.
 He was released on November 1.